vemundvb/cx_ITI42622_213241/readme.md

 Run the jupyter notebook:

-Go to the PyCx file, the same folder the jupyter notebook is in.
+Go to the PyCx folder, the same folder the jupyter notebook is in.

 Run: